 He is serious about his promise that we can come to him when we are suffering under the burden of everyday life.
 He is there and listens, even if we can’t see him.
 We can talk to him however we like and also about what’s on our minds.
 He already knows anyway.
 Because he knows us through and through and is happy when we come to him with our concerns.
 And he answers.
 Not always in the way we would wish or expect.
 But he often surprises us with his answers and shows us a much broader perspective.
 That’s how I experienced it personally: my great love.

 By the way: If you are one of those who enjoyed playing with the gumball machine as a child: Jesus is not a wish machine.
 Along the lines of “prayer coin in, chewing gum out”.
-He does not allow himself to be locked into our often limited view of things.
-Instead, he shows us new horizons and those who trust him will not be disappointed.
+He does not allow himself to be locked into our often one-sided view of things.
+But he shows us new horizons and those who trust him will not be disappointed.

 4. he does not turn his back on us even when we do.

 If he did that, he would have written off the world long ago.
-Countless reports from people who had already been completely written off by others testify to this: Junkies, criminals, alcoholics… Click here for their real-life stories
+Countless experiences of people who had already been completely written off by others testify to this: Junkies, criminals, alcoholics… Click here for their real-life stories.

-If you want to get to know him better, read an eyewitness account from someone who traveled with him for three years: John.
+If you would like to get to know Jesus better, read the eyewitness account of John, who traveled with him on earth for three years: John.